Package insert / product label

 Indications and Usage for Travoprost Ophthalmic Solution

-Travoprost Ophthalmic Solution USP, 0.004% is indicated for the reduction of elevated intraocular pressure in patients with open angle glaucoma or ocular hypertension.
+iDose® TR is a prostaglandin analog indicated for the reduction of intraocular pressure (IOP) in patients with open-angle glaucoma (OAG) or ocular hypertension (OHT) (1)

 Travoprost Ophthalmic Solution Dosage and Administration